 Prescription medications are the third most abused category of drugs in the US behind tobacco and alcohol and ahead of illicit substances like meth or heroin.
 In 2017, an estimated 18 million people had misused such prescription medications in the past year.

-There are multiple ways someone can be considered to be abusing prescription medication; including using it without a prescription, using more than intended, taking for longer than intended, or using in dangerous ways (e.g. crushing pills and snorting them).
+There are multiple ways someone can be considered to be abusing prescription medication; including using it without a prescription, using more than intended, taking for longer than intended, using in dangerous ways (e.g. crushing pills and snorting them), or buying prescription drugs illegally from the street.
 Abusing any form of prescription medication can be harmful to health and has the potential to form an addiction.

 - Opioid painkillers such as hydrocodone, oxycodone, codeine, and fentanyl.
 According to the 2017 National Survey on Drug Use and Health, an estimated 2 million Americans misused prescription pain relievers for the first time within the past year, which averages to approximately 5,480 initiates per day.

 - Tranquilizers and sedatives such as benzodiazepines like Halcion and Xanax or sleeping aids like Ambien.
 The same report as above found that 1.5 million misused tranquilizers, and 271,000 misused sedatives for the first time in 2017.

 - Stimulants such as Adderall, Dexedrine, and Concerta, commonly prescribed to those with ADD, ADHD, or sleep disorders like narcolepsy

 At Recovered, we recognize the impact COVID-19 has had and the continued challenges it poses to getting advice and treatment for substance use disorders.
 SAMHSA has a wealth of information and resources to assist providers, individuals, communities, and states during this difficult time and is ready to help in any way possible.Speak to SAMSHA

 Why do people abuse prescription drugs?